 COBRA - Under COBRA, covered employees who leave the College may apply for up to 18 months of continuation coverage under the College health insurance plan; however, the employee pays 100% of the premium.
 Under certain circumstances, an additional 18 months of coverage may also be available to spouses and dependents.
 Specific information regarding COBRA coverage is available in the health plan policy booklet or on request from the Human Resources Office.

 For more information, check the links to these Health Benefit Plan documents –

-Beloit College offers a dental insurance plan to all eligible employees at the current monthly employee contribution rates: $11.00 for single coverage, $23.54 for limited family coverage, and $36.06 for family coverage.
+Beloit College offers a dental insurance plan to all eligible employees.
 Under the plan, preventive services are payable at 100% with no deductible.
 After a $50 deductible per person, basic services are payable at 80%, and major services are payable at 50%.
 There is a per person maximum benefit of $1,500 per year.
 Orthodontic services are payable at 50% up to a lifetime maximum of $1,500.

 The option for enrollment in the dental plan normally occurs at the time of employment, though certain life status changes may allow employees to qualify for enrollment or re-enrollment during the year.
 Under COBRA, covered employees who leave the College may apply for 18 months of continuation coverage.